gameraccoon/scripter/README.md

 1. Download a version from the releases page
 1. Copy the executable to a location that the script can have write access to
 1. Open `scripter_config.json` and add the scripts you are planning to use and their default parameters
-1. Prepare scripter to be run from your working directory if needed
+1. Prepare scripter to be run from your working directory if needed:
     1. either add the tool location to PATH environment variable
     1. or make an alias/script to run it from the terminal
-    1. or create a windows shortcut to run it in the desired folder
+    1. or create a Windows shortcut to run it in the desired folder
-    1. or provide `--work-path your_path` to the executable
+    1. or provide `--work-path your_path` to the executable when running

 #### Building manually

 1. Clone the repository
 1. Build, copy `script_config.json` from `data` folder next to the built executable
 1. Add the scripts that you are planning to use and their default parameters to the config file
-1. Run the executable

 ## Usage

-1. Navigate to the working directory where you want to run the scripts from
-1. Run the scripter executable from the terminal
+1. Run the scripter executable the way you configured before
-1. AAdd the scripts you want to run to the list, and specify their arguments if needed
+1. Add the scripts you want to run to the queue, and specify their arguments if needed
 1. Start the execution

 ### Tips and tricks

 I wanted to keep the tool simple but at the same time useful for different situations.
-Every use case of the tool is special, and here are some tricks you can do to achieve some desired behaviors (please share if you still lack some configuration options).
+Every use case is a bit special, and here are some tricks you can do to achieve some desired behaviors (please share if you still lack some configuration options).

-- You can run normal console commands from scripter as well, for example you can set "git" as the "command" in the configuration and be able to schedule any git command by changing the arguments before running it.
+- You can run console commands from scripter as well, for example you can set "git" as the "command" in the configuration and be able to schedule any git command by changing the arguments before running it.
 - You can make a script being run even if there was a failure before.
-Set "Ignore previous failures" checkbox or set it to true as default in the configuration.
+Set "Ignore previous failures" checkbox or set the default value in the config.
-This allows to set up "notification" scripts that play a sound, show a message, or send an email to you when the list is finished regardless of the outcome of the run.
+This allows to set up "notification" scripts that play a sound, show a message, or send an email to you when the list is finished, regardless of the outcome of the run.
-- You can make a script try again if it fails.
+- You can set up a script to try again if it fails.
 Set a positive value to "Retry count" when you add a script to a run, or set the default value in the config.
 This allows to more reliably run scripts that depend on stable internet connection.
 It would be a waste of time to run scripts to prepare freshly built branch in the evening, and then find in the morning that "git pull" failed because the network was unstable.
 - You can specify commands relative to the scripter executable in the config, setting "path_relative_to_scripter" parameter to true.
 This allows to bundle scripter with the scripts to share with other developers, and allowing everyone who gets your tools to have the same experience regardles of their local setup.